-The scientists tested different amounts of honey on the rats using two special tests commonly used to determine how a substance effects anxiety levels and movement/locomotion. (the Hole Board test and the Open Field test for those science types out there!)
+The scientists tested different amounts of honey on the rats using two special tests commonly used to determine how a substance affects anxiety levels and movement/locomotion (the Hole Board test and the Open Field test for those science types out there).

 The animals consumed honey in the doses of 0.5, 1.0, and 2.0 grams per 1 kg of body mass.
 Among the doses tested, only the higher ones induced considerable changes in the behavioral indices.